pushpendre/covid-manual/README.md

 ## Staying safe from COVID: Some Dos and Donts

 My mother and her brother, and my uncle, died from COVID in the last week.
 One of my friend is in the ICU and his blood oxygen is `84`!
 My father is now recovering from COVID.
 I have started this list based on what we did wrong and what we got right.
 Please read carefully.
 These instructions supplement the [CDC instructions](https://www.cdc.gov/coronavirus/2019-ncov/prevent-getting-sick/prevention.html).
 I know in my heart that "it is impossible for (people) to obey a bunch of rules unless they understand how (they work)", so **please read the explanations**.
 The latest version is maintained at https://github.com/pushpendre/covid-manual.
-Tell me if you see something wrong.
+Tell me if you see something wrong. `Please share if you think its useful`.

 1. **Take steam regularly.**